≡ Menu

 But unfortunately…

-St Bernard is an impressive looking dog.
-He is big and powerful, 27.5 inches tall and 180 pounds in weight.
-He has a large, broad head with highly developed cheekbones, tapered muzzle and a deep furrow.
+St Bernard is an impressive-looking dog.
+He is big and powerful, 27.5 inches tall, and 180 pounds.
+He has a large, broad head with highly developed cheekbones, a tapered muzzle, and a deep furrow.

 He has large…

-Floppy years, sharp teeth, black nose, sensitive nostrils and dark brown eyes.
-He has a thick neck, broad back and a deep chest.
+Floppy ears, sharp teeth, black nose, sensitive nostrils, and dark brown eyes.
+He has a thick neck, a broad back, and a deep chest.
 You can see that he has a powerful physique.
 There is a noticeable dark mask on the ears and around the eyes.

 St Bernards are of two types: Short-Haired Dogs and Long-Haired Dogs.
 Their coats may be short or long.
-Long coats have wavy hair while short coats are smooth with bushy hair.
-The coats are usually of the colors white with red or red with white.
+Long coats have wavy hair, while short coats are smooth with bushy hair.
+The skins are usually white with red or red with white.

 Personality and Temperament